 Please do not hesitate to email email@example.com with questions and concerns about your specific situation.
 Our regular office hours are 8 a.m. to 5 p.m.
 (EDT), Monday through Friday.

 Where do I find COVID-19 information?
-The MTU Flex website is continuously updated to provide our community with the most up-to-date information on the situation, including COVID-19 testing statistics.
-You can also find additional graduate school COVID-19 resources on the Graduate School COVID-19 page.
+The MTU Flex website is continuously updated to provide our community with the most up-to-date information on the situation.

 MyMichiganTech is a website that provides personalized online content and services to prospective and current students at Michigan Technological University.

 MyMichiganTech will help you stay informed about all things related to Michigan Tech.
 Set key features and notifications personalized for your needs.
 Enjoy easy email access and general information, including Michigan Tech news and campus events.

 Michigan Tech extends a heartfelt welcome to international students!
 It is a big decision to study abroad.
 To ease your transition into the Michigan Tech community, we have provided the following information to get you started as you prepare to join us in Houghton.

 Work with the Grad School to get your I-20